TheKeeperOfPie/AutoBackground/README.md

     - Off: Does not notify of applied effects
 - Reset Effects: Causes all manual parameters and settings to be changed to defaults

+Relevant Effects used in AutoBackground can be viewed here: http://developer.android.com/reference/android/media/effect/EffectFactory.html

 Notification:
 --------------

 - Use Notification:
     - On: Enables notification, color options will only be available on Android API level 16+ (4.1+)
     - Off: Disables notification
-- Notification Game:
-    - On: Creates a 5 wide by 2 high image matching game in expanded notification, changes notification priority to Notification.PRIORITY_MAX
+- *Notification Game: Creates a 5 wide by 2 high image matching game in expanded notification, changes notification priority to Notification.PRIORITY_MAX
-    - Off: Disables image matching game
-- Fill Image:
-    - On: Causes image to be center cropped to fill notification icon
-    - Off: Image will be scaled and fit entirely within notification icon, letterboxing if necessary
 - Icon Action: Applies a custom action to the notification icon
 - Show Pin Indicator:
     - On: Pinning image will cause pin icon to overlay notification icon
     - Off: Disables any notification that image was pinned
 - Previous History Size: Number of files to store in app of image history to be used with Previous action
-- Reshow Notification Tutorial - Reshows overlaid tutorial

 Notification Options
 --------------